trotsky94/Advanced-Smart-Contracts/notes/solidity-assembly/lab/assembly-loop/README.md

 5. fix the failed test case by updating the BitWise.sol contract
    - replace the logic in the countBitSetAsm() with inline assembly logic
 6. add a test case to verify the result for countBitSetAsm(0)
-7. commit your changes to github and submit your github url
+7. Zip the project and submit on black board.
+Do not zip with `node_modules`, you'll receive 0. (but you can re-submit)